vineety/sparse_matrix_mult/README.md

 test_sparse_multiply_performance()

 # Additional Windows Installation Directions
+We were successfully able to compile the libraries into dll through Microsoft Visual Studio and Mingw but it require some effort.
 Instructions for Using MinGW and Compiling the Code:
 To compile the package using MinGW, follow these steps: